 (d) The MOU or EC must demonstrate to ERCOT’s satisfaction through interconnection or similar studies that allowing the generation unit to comply with the alternate requirement will not create a risk to the reliability of the ERCOT System.

+(4) To initiate a new interconnection or maintain an existing interconnection to the ERCOT System, Distributed Generators (DGs) and Non-Settled Transmission Generators (NSTGs) must comply with all applicable requirements in the Protocols, the Planning Guide, the Nodal Operating Guide and Other Binding Documents.

 2.1 DEFINITIONS

-Distributed Generation (DG)
+Distributed Generator (DG)

-An electrical generating facility located at a Customer’s point of delivery (point of common coupling) ten megawatts (MW) or less and connected at a voltage less than or equal to 60 kilovolts (kV) which may be connected in parallel operation to the utility system.
+An electrical generator, including an Energy Storage System (ESS), that is connected, either (i) directly or (ii) indirectly, through the Distribution System to the ERCOT System, and that may be connected in parallel operation to the ERCOT System.
+DG includes the following categories:

+(1) Unregistered Distributed Generator (UDG);

+(2) Distribution Generation Resource (DGR);

+(3) Settlement Only Distribution Energy Storage System (SODESS);

+(4) Distribution Energy Storage Resource (DESR);

+(5) Settlement Only Distribution Generator (SODG); and

+(6) Non-Settled Distribution Generator (NSDG).